kketevani/kkapanadze/content/project/_index.md

 ## Work in Progress

-- *If at First You Don’t Succeed, Revise, Revise Again: Inequalities of GDP Revisions with Jan Fidrmuc (University of Lille)*
+- *If at First You Don’t Succeed, Revise, Revise Again: Inequalities of GDP Revisions (with Jan Fidrmuc)*
 - *Paper title two*
 - *Paper title three*